These courageous pro wrestlers sacrificed their lives for the sake of others, even when it meant putting their own lives in danger.

-"I think of a hero as someone who understands the degree of responsibility that comes with his freedom.” – Bob Dylan
+"I think of a hero as someone who understands the degree of responsibility that comes with his freedom."

-Many know that after training under members of his family, the Harts, Smith developed his craft with WWE alongside his cousin Natalya and friend Tyson Kidd.
-After competing in WWE from 2006-2011, Smith left for Japan, establishing a name for himself while reinventing the type of competitor he was, as well.
+Many know that after training under his family members, the Harts, Smith developed his craft with WWE alongside his cousin Natalya and friend Tyson Kidd.
+After competing in WWE from 2006-2011, Smith left for Japan, establishing a name for himself while reinventing the type of competitor he was.

 "With people on the ground waving her not to jump," Smith described, "I decided to grab hold of her and not take any chances.
-She started to slide, and I grabbed ahold of her.
+She started to slide, and I grabbed hold of her.
 Luckily with my years of grappling and self-defense, I knew how to grab her HARD and how to pull her up from hanging off and jumping."

 As soon as Smith had her safely out of harm’s way, he waited until local authorities were available to ensure that she was taken to a medical facility to assess her.
 Of course, before he could do any of this, he also needed to ensure that his safety wasn’t in jeopardy.

 The entire incident was utterly surreal, and the son of the late British Bulldog Davey Boy Smith was willing to put his health and welfare in jeopardy to save this desperate woman.
 The selfless act generated a great deal of publicity, not only because of whom he is professionally, but because of his selfless act of courage to help de-escalate the situation with this woman in distress.

 "I am really happy with all the messages I’ve gotten even from total strangers who had a friend that took their life similar to the girl I saved yesterday.
 For me saving someone’s life is the greatest accomplishment I’ve ever made and meant more than winning any championships in Wrestling."